smefpw/Indigo/README.md

 ## READ WIKI BEFORE POSTING

+**TODO:**
-**TODO: Fix skin names for languages other than English.
-For now, use English (launch option _-language english_) for paint kits to show properly.**
++ Fix skin names for languages other than English.
+For now, use English (launch option _-language english_) for paint kits to show properly.
++ Fix Glow
++ Fix Other broken features
++ Optimize cheat more (make a "lite" version!?!?!?)
 ## Changelogs

 **4.4.3** *OLDER CONFIGS ARE BROKEN*